Largely Forgotten Osage Murders Reveal A Conspiracy Against Wealthy Native Americans

 DAVIES: OK.
 That said, there was a lot of wealth controlled by the Osage.
 Did intermarriage among the Osage tribe and whites increase as this happened?

 GRANN: Certainly.
 By the early 20th century, because of this kind of clash of cultural forces, so many whites were coming into the area because of the well, so many oil workers and oil men.
 Many of the old traditions of the Osage were disappearing at this period, and there was a great deal of intermarriage.
 Mollie Burkhart married Ernest Burkhart, a white man who was very typical of the kind of people who was kind of drawn to this area because there were these kind of wild boom towns at the time.

-DAVIES: We're speaking with David Grann.
-His new book is "Killers Of The Flower Moon: The Osage Murders And The Birth Of The FBI."
+DAVIES: David Grann's book is "Killers Of The Flower Moon: The Osage Murders And The Birth Of The FBI."
 We'll continue our conversation after a short break.
 This is FRESH AIR.

 (SOUNDBITE OF MUSIC)

 DAVIES: This is FRESH AIR.
 And if you're just joining us, our guest is David Grann, a staff writer for The New Yorker.
 His book about the murders of Osage Native Americans in the 1920s is called "Killers Of The Flower Moon."
 It's just come out in paperback.

 DAVIES: So we have a situation where Mollie Burkhart, this woman who is a wealthy member of the Osage Nation married to a white man, Ernest Burkhart, discovers her sister Anna Brown has been shot to death and found in a ravine some distance away - a horrible crime.
 Who would investigate this kind of murder at the time?